studio-mizutama/Smooth/README.md

 ## How it works
 ### In After Effects
 ![AEoriginal](img/AEoriginal.png)
+This is an original image with no anti-alias.

 ![AErange](img/AErange.png)
+*Range* sets the pixel size of smoothing.
+- MIN 0
+- MAX 10
+- DEF 1

 ![AElineWeight](img/AElineWeight.png)
+*LineWeight* sets the weight of the line..
+- MIN 0
+- MAX 1
+- DEF 0
 ![AEtransparent](img/AEtransparent.png)
+Checked *Transparent*, white pixels will be transparent.

 ### In DaVinci Resolve
 ![OFXoriginal](img/OFXoriginal.png)
+In DaVinci Resolve, it is displayed as this image.

 ## OpenFX API